daytonaio/daytona/pkg/serverapiclient/docs/WorkspaceAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetWorkspaceInfoRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetWorkspaceRequest struct via the builder pattern

 Name | Type | Description  | Notes